ishithakodali/Uninformed-Search-Techniques/README.md

 ## Compilation
 Compile the program using GCC
-`gcc search_algorithms.c -o search`
+`gcc uninformed_search.c -o uninformed_search`

 ## Running the Program
 `./search`
 The program will automatically construct the graph and run all search algorithms.

 ## Project Structure
-search_algorithms.c   -> Implementation of all search algorithms
+uninformed_search.c   -> Implementation of all search algorithms
+waterjug.c            ->Water Jug problem using search
 README.md             -> Project documentation

 ## Concepts Used